fritzone/miso/README.md

 Or we have the boost signal libraries [BoostSigSlot] which is another excellent implementation of the same mechanism for the users of the boost library.

-And we also have other less known signal/slot implementations, such as Sarah Thompsons' signal and slot library (http://sigslot.sourceforge.net) or the VDK signals and slots written in C\++ 11 [VDKSigSlot], GNOME's own libsigc++ (http://libsigc.sourceforge.net/) the nano signal slot (https://github.com/NoAvailableAlias/nano-signal-slot).
+And we also have other less known signal/slot implementations, such as Sarah Thompsons' signal and slot library (http://sigslot.sourceforge.net) or the VDK signals and slots written in C\++ 11 [VDKSigSlot], GNOME's own libsigc++ (http://libsigc.sourceforge.net/) [libsigc++], the nano signal slot (https://github.com/NoAvailableAlias/nano-signal-slot) [nanosigslot].
 All these excellent pieces of software were written specifically for this purpose, and they all serve the needs of software developers wanting to use the Observer pattern without too much hassle.
 So with a good reason, you may ask why...

 But please bear with me ... the implementation of this mechanism seemed to be such an interesting and highly challenging research project that I could not resist it.
 I wanted to use the elegance of the constructs introduced with C++11 in order to avoid as much as possible of the syntactical annoyances I have found in the various signal/slot projects, and I also wanted to keep it short and concise.